chipsalliance/riscv-vector-tests/README.md

 The default VLEN is 256, if you want to generate tests for a different VLEN/ELEN, you can use `make -e VLEN=512 ELEN=128 -j8`.

 > NOTE: When changing VLEN and ELEN, you need to run `make` twice.
 The first run will regenerate the Makefrag file (and then fails), the second run will generate the tests.

+If you want to generate user mode binaries, you can use `make -e USER=1 -j8`.

 ## License